-An appealing alternative to instrumentation-based techniques is the direct estimation of hypernasality from recorded audio.
-This family of methods aims to measure the atypical acoustic resonance resulting from VPD as an objective proxy for hypernasal speech.
 Previous work in this area can be categorized broadly in two groups: engineered features based on statistical signal processing \cite{orozcorev} and supervised methods based on machine learning \cite{HEGDE2018}.
 The simple acoustic features fail to capture the complex manifestation of hypernasality in speech, as there is a great deal of person-to-person variability \cite{lohmandercrit}.
-The more complex machine learning-based metrics are prone to overfitting to the necessarily small disease-specific speech datasets on which they are trained, making it difficult to evaluate how effectively they generalize.
+The more complex machine learning-based metrics are prone to overfitting to the necessarily small disease-specific speech datasets, making it difficult to evaluate how effectively they generalize.

 In this paper, we propose an approach that falls between these two extremes.
 We know that for voiced sounds hypernasal speech results in additional resonances at the lower frequencies \cite{schools}.
 The acoustic manifestation of the additional resonance is difficult to characterize with simple features as it is dependent on several factors including the physio-anatomy of the speaker, the context, etc. For unvoiced sounds, hypernasal speech results in imprecise consonant production---the characteristic insufficient closure of the velopharyngeal port renders the speaker unable to build sufficient pressure in the oral cavity to properly form plosives, causing the air to instead leak out through the nose \cite{woops}.